-By the Act of February 15, 2021, the tax return filing deadline for the 2019 assessment period in advisory cases has been extended by six months to August 31, 2021 (instead of the regular February 28, 2021).
+By the Act of May 21, 2021, the tax return filing deadline for the 2020 assessment period for advised taxpayers has been extended by three months to May 31, 2021.
 The extended deadline is to be taken into account ex officio, no request from the taxpayer is required.
-The deadline extension does not apply to cases where tax/assessment returns for the 2019 assessment period were "requested in advance" by means of an order.
-Further, it does also not apply to non-advisory cases.
-The interest-free grace period for the 2019 assessment period has also been extended.
-The "general" interest run for full interest not starting until October 1, 2021, and the "special" interest run not starting until May 1, 2022.44
+The deadline extension does not apply to cases where tax/assessment returns for the 2020 assessment period have been "requested in advance" by means of an order.
+For non-advised taxpayers, the tax return filing deadline for the 2020 assessment period has been extended by three months to October 31, 2021 (instead of the regular date of July 31, 2021).
+The interest-free grace period for the 2020 assessment period has also been extended.
+The interest run of the so-called full interest will not start until July 1, 2022 (instead of the regular date of April 1, 2022).